 Dear Regular guy who might need help,

 You’re not alone in wondering what to make of depressive symptoms or how to seek relief.
 You may find it comforting to know that there is no minimum threshold before a person can seek treatment.
 All sorts of people seek support from mental health professionals, whether or not they have a diagnosed mental illness.
 If you’re concerned about depression, you could seek support at any point.
 That being said, if you’re having thoughts or intentions of ending your life, it’s advised you call on a friend, coach, family member, or health care provider for support.
-You can also call the Suicide and Crisis Lifeline (988) at any time, day or night, to get connected to free and confidential support.
+You can also call the 988 Suicide & Crisis Lifeline (just dial 988) at any time, day or night, to get connected to free and confidential support.
 When you feel ready, a mental health professional can assess your symptoms and propose different treatment plans tailored to your specific needs.
 During your visit, it's okay (and it's a good idea) to be honest about your drug and alcohol use, as well as your concerns about how treatment will fit into your life.
 Together, you can discuss treatment options that may be most appropriate for you, which may or may not include medication.
 The final decision about how to move forward is up to you.

 Knowing more about the interaction of substances and depression, as well as potential treatment options may help you better inform that forward momentum.
 For young adults such as yourself, depression may occur alongside substance use such as increased use of alcohol and other substances.
 For example, research supports a significant link between marijuana (weed, pot, etc.) use and depression, but the evidence about the specifics of the relationship is inconclusive.
 Alcohol and marijuana both fall into the category of depressants, which could exacerbate feelings of depression for some people.
 It's also possible that the tendencies to smoke weed and experience depression share the same trigger, perhaps genetics.
 Whatever the case may be, recreational drugs such as alcohol and marijuana tend to have negative interactions when used with antidepressant medications.
 Mixing alcohol with antidepressants called monoamine oxidase inhibitors (MAOIs) can be especially risky since they affect blood pressure.